16 Creative Food Photography Ideas

 Bonus Tip: The Infinity Canvas

-I love this style, but it is also practical: you have less things to take care of, you can shoot anywhere you can place a couple of 50x50cm boards of white or black Plexiglas for the floor and backdrop of a scene.
+I love this style, but it is also practical.
+You can shoot anywhere you can place a couple of boards of Plexiglas for the floor and backdrop of a scene.